Automatically collected events

 |in_app_purchase||when a user completes an in-app purchase that is processed by the App Store on iTunes or by Google Play.
 The product ID, product name, currency, and quantity are passed as parameters.

 This event is triggered only by versions of your app that include the Firebase SDK.
-Also, subscription revenue, paid app-purchase revenue, and refunds are not automatically tracked, and so your reported revenue may differ from the values you see in the Google Play Developer Console.
+Note: paid app-purchase revenue, subscription revenue (Android only), and refunds are not automatically tracked.
+Your reported revenue may differ from the values you see in the Google Play Developer Console.
 Events which are flagged as being invalid or sandbox (test) are ignored.